okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/iam-overview-identity-management-factors/index.md

 Okta supports four types of user profiles:

 - **Okta user profiles** contain information about individual end users.
-They have include default base attributes, and you can add custom attributes.
+They include default base attributes, and you can add custom attributes.

 - **Okta group profiles** contain information about specific user groups.
 They have base attributes for name and description, and you can add custom attributes.